sangnandar/dynamic-images-in-docs/README.md

 # Dynamic images in Docs

 # Overview
-This is Google Apps Script for inserting dynamic images into Google Docs.
+This is Google Apps Script for inserting dynamic images into Google Docs using bookmarks.
 Images are stored in Google Drive.

 # Apps Script dependencies
 None.